Do you want to see old versions of a WordPress site?

-They also have a website archive search tool that operates similar to the Wayback Machine mentioned above.
+They also have a website archive search tool that operates similarly to the Wayback Machine mentioned above.
 However, the results will be a bit different than the other two tools.

-If you can’t find an old version of the website before, then give this tool a try.
+If you can’t find an old version of the website before, then you can give this tool a try.

-The results page is similar to the Wayback Machine as well.
+The results page is similar to the Wayback Machine.

-First, you will select the year from the top menu.
+First, you will need to select the year from the top menu.